The exact region and an inequality between Chatterjee's and Spearman's rank correlations: Introduction and main results

-Measures of concordance auch as Spearman's rho and Kendall's tau are increasing in the pointwise order of copulas; see e.g. \cite[Remark 6.3]{Rueschendorf-2013}.
-The uniquely determined minimal/maximal element in the pointwise order is the lower/upper Fr\'{e}chet copula which models perfect negative/positive dependence.
-Exactly in these cases, \(\rho\) attains the values \(-1\) and \(+1\,,\) respectively.
-In contrast, Chatterjee's rank correlation is increasing with respect to the Schur order for copula derivatives recently investigated in \cite{Ansari-Rockel-2023,Ansari-Rueschendorf-2018}.
-The global minimal element of this order is the independence copula, whereas maximal elements are perfect dependence copulas.
-If \(Y\) is stochastically increasing (SI) in \(X\,,\) then the pointwise order and the Schur order for copulas coincide; see Proposition \ref{propschurorder}.
-Since SI is a positive dependence concept, in this case both \(\xi\) and \(\rho\) quantify the strength of \emph{positive} dependence.
-A natural question is then how the values of \(\xi\) and \(\rho\) are related assuming that the underlying copula is SI.
+Measures of concordance such as Spearman's rho and Kendall's tau are increasing in the pointwise order of copulas; see, e.g., \cite[Remark 6.3]{Rueschendorf-2013}.
+The uniquely determined maximal (minimal) element in the pointwise order is the upper (lower) Fr\'{e}chet copula \(M\) (\(W\)), which models perfect positive (negative) dependence.
+Exactly in this case, \(\rho\) attains the value \(+1\) (resp. \(-1\)).
+In contrast, Chatterjee's rank correlation is increasing with respect to the Schur order for copula derivatives recently investigated in \cite{Ansari-Rueschendorf-2021,Ansari-Rockel-2023}.
+The global minimal element of this order is the independence copula \(\Pi\), whereas maximal elements are perfect dependence copulas.
+If \(Y\) is stochastically increasing (SI) in \(X\) (i.e., for all \(y\), \(P(Y\geq y \mid X=x)\) is increasing in \(x\)), then the pointwise order and the Schur order for copulas coincide; see \cite[Lemma 2.6 (ii)]{Ansari-Rockel-2023}.
+Since SI is a positive dependence concept, in this case both \(\xi\) and \(\rho\) quantify the strength of positive dependence.
+A natural question is then how the values of \(\xi\) and \(\rho\) are related assuming that the underlying copula \(C\) is SI (i.e., for \((X,Y)\sim C\), \(Y\) is SI in \(X\)).

 Due to the following theorem---our second main result---Chatterjee's xi is for SI copulas always smaller than Spearman's rho except for the case of independence or perfect positive dependence, where their values coincide.
-By symmetry, a similar statement holds true for stochastically decreasing (SD) copulas.
-For an illustration of this result, we refer to Figure \ref{fig:attainable_rho_xi_region}, where the SI and SD copulas form a convex subset of the scattered area.
-We denote by \(\Pi(u,v) := uv\,,\) \(M(u,v):= \min\{u,v\}\,,\) and \(W(u,v):= \max\{u+v-1, 0\}\,,\) \((u,v)\in [0,1]^2\,,\) the independence copula, the upper Fr\'{e}chet copula, and the lower Fr\'{e}chet copula, which model independence, perfect positive dependence and perfect negative dependence, respectively.
+By symmetry, a similar statement holds true for stochastically decreasing (SD) copulas (where \(C\) is SD if, for \((X,Y)\sim C,\) \(Y\) is SI in \(-X\)).
+For an illustration of this result, we refer to Fig.~\ref{fig:attainable_rho_xi_region}, where the SI and SD copulas form a subset of the scattered area.

-\begin{theorem}[SI implies $\xi\leq \rho$] If the copula $C$ is SI or SD, then
+\begin{theorem}[SI implies $\xi\le \rho$] If the copula $C$ is SI or SD, then

-with equality if and only if $C\in\{W,\,\Pi,\,M\}$. \end{theorem}
+with equality if and only if $C\in\{W,\,\Pi,\,M\}.$ \end{theorem}